RULES AND REGULATIONS OF THE ANNUAL INDEPENDENT RUSSIAN DOCUMENTARY FILM FESTIVAL IN NEW YORK RUSDOCFILMFEST-3W

 − Grand Prix – awarded to the best film of the current year.
 A bronze statue on a wooden base.
 The statue is modeled on a drawing by Ernst Neizvestny, donated by the artist in 2014 as the official Festival logo.
 The statue was made in 2017 by American sculptor Jeff Bliumis.

 − Special Jury Prize.
-Crystal stella with the Festival’s logo (designed by NY designer Alex Soldier)
+Crystal Diamond Award with the Festival’s logo.
+Designed by NY designer Alex Soldier.
+The Alex Soldier Inc. has been the festival’s sponsor since 2009.

 − Special diplomas and awards from the Jury, Festival organizers, Festival partners and sponsors.